rquijano98/instagram-clone/README.md

-Title of Project: Instagram Clone
+## Instagram Clone

-Description:
+### Description:

 This application uses HTML, CSS, JavaScript, and two APIs (Random User Generator <https://randomuser.me/> and Lorem Picsum <https://picsum.photos/> ) to generate a unique fake Instagram feed every time the page is reloaded.
 The application was created as a way to practice implementation of CSS and JavaScript fundamentals and techniques.
 The highlights of this application are listed below.
-NOTE: On the actual Instagram website, several of the components that I have recreated on this clone can be clicked to bring the user to another page; because I only created one page, any time the user of this clone application clicks on one of those components that usually leads to another page on normal Insagram, they simply will be brought to the top of the page.
+NOTE: On the actual Instagram website, several of the components that I have recreated on this clone can be clicked to bring the user to another page; because I only created one page, any time the user of this clone application clicks on one of those components that usually leads to another page on normal Instagram, they simply will be brought to the top of the page.

-Disclaimer:
-This is in no way intended to be a replacement for the actual Instagram application; this clone application was created simply to practice CSS and JavaScript fundamentals by trying to recreate the layout of Instagram
+**_Disclaimer_**: _This is in no way intended to be a replacement for the actual Instagram application; this clone application was created simply to practice CSS and JavaScript fundamentals by trying to recreate the layout of Instagram simply by looking at an Instagram feed._

-Highlights:
+### Highlights:

--> HEADER (component that contains Instagram written logo, search bar, and navigation icons)
+#### Header (component that contains Instagram written logo, search bar, and navigation icons)

 1. The header bar is sticky; it shows at the top of the viewport no matter how much you scroll down in the viewport.

-#Responsiveness: As user shrinks the viewport width down to 722px, only the white spice that is in the header bar gets reduced (logo, search bar, and navigtion icons remain the same size, just like on actual Instagram) between 722px and 675px (when there is no more white space to be removed), the search bar shrinks smoothly; smaller than 675px, the search bar disappears.
+2. <ins>**Responsive Highlight:**</ins> As user shrinks the viewport width down to 722px, only the white spice that is in the header bar gets reduced (logo, search bar, and navigation icons remain the same size, just like on actual Instagram).
+Between 722px and 675px (when there is no more white space to be removed), the search bar shrinks smoothly; smaller than 675px, the search bar disappears.

--> STORY BAR (NOTE: This is NOT the header, as the header is the section that contains the search bar; the Story Bar is the horizontal rectangle at the top of the feed that contains several different users whose pictures are outlined in orange/red)
+#### Story Bar (rectangle at the top of the feed that contains several different users whose pictures are outlined in orange/red)

 1. The users in the story bar were pulled from model.js, where an object of random users created by the Random User GeneratorAPI exists.